yamrcraft/etl-light/README.md

 A single job run goes through the following steps:

 * Reads the last state file (Json format) containing consumed Kafka topics/partitions offsets of the last successful job run.
-* On first run (no available state yet) a configuration property is used to determine the starting offset (smallest / largest) to be consumed.
+* On the first run (no available state yet) or whenever a new topic or partition is added, a configuration property is used to determine the starting offset (smallest / largest) to be consumed.
 * Processing is done per topic/partition (max of one Spark executor per Kafka partition).
 * Each partition processing transform available events read from Kafka into an Avro GenericRecord and saves them into a Parquet format file partitioned by type (using configuration to map event types into base folder names) and time (using a timestamp field of the read events to map into folder time partition).
 * Only after successful processing of all partitions - a new state file is saved in target storage (e.g. HDFS/S3) to be used as a starting point by the next job run.